 For you, the IT security professional, “know thy enemy” is imperative.
 You may be receiving updated information from various sources provided by threat intelligence companies about methods of attack preferred by hostile perpetrators and the vulnerabilities they successfully exploit.
 You, like your colleagues, are most likely scrambling to improve defense mechanisms and close gaps to avoid being included in the above statistics.
 You aim to avoid being a data-breached company that has lost customer confidence and is at serious risk of losing a sizable share of its business.

 But even with the most updated information on cyber threats, your actions may be insufficiently effective or too late.

 This is where ACID comes in.

-To be effective, cybersecurity must therefore rely heavily on automated, state-of-the-art technological solutions - on ACID
+To be effective, cybersecurity must therefore rely heavily on automated, tailored state-of-the-art technological solutions – on ACID

-By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID will enable them to maintain business continuity, benefiting their revenue, protecting their reputation, and contributing to customer retention.
+By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID enables them to maintain business continuity, increase their profit, protect their reputation, and retain their clientele.

 With ACID, the organization can make the most of its resources, investing them where they are most needed.
-Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment or the cost of restoring normal operation.
+Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment, the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
 This is particularly critical when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).